orra-dev/agent-fragile-to-prod-guide-with-cf-agents/stage1-architecture/README.md

 ### 1. Split the Monolith into Specialized Components

-First, we divided the monolithic assistant into four specialized components:
+First, we divided the monolithic assistant into five specialized components:

 1. **Product Advisor Agent**: An LLM-powered agent that understands complex user needs and recommends products
 2. **Inventory Tool as Service**: Checks real-time product availability, and reserves/releases product stock
 3. **Purchasing Tool as Service**: Handles product purchase processing for users
 4. **Delivery Agent**: Uses real-time data to estimate delivery times
+5. **Marketplace Data Service**: A stateful service using Durable Objects to store and manage products, users, and orders data, making the application Cloudflare-compatible

 ### 2. Migrated Tool Calls to Dedicated Services